carpentries/instructor-training/episodes/03-expertise.md

 Having previously discussed the transition from novice to competent practitioner, via the formation of a mental model, we now shift our attention to experts.
 It's unlikely that you'll be teaching experts; the expert we want to talk about is you!
+You might not yet think of yourself as an expert, but chances are you have already advanced to the point where some of these key characteristics -- and potential pitfalls -- apply to you.
 We'll discuss what distinguishes expertise from novices/competent practitioners, how being an expert can make it more difficult to teach novices, and some tools to help instructors